-Consider the Project 2030 Water Main Replacement Study and discuss next steps.
+Review and consider the Project 2030 Water Main Replacement Study, including an updated preferred Alternative 5.4, and proposed next steps.

 BACKGROUND AND ANALYSIS:

 Introduction and Background

 The Citrus Heights Water District (District) was formed in the 1920's, initially as an irrigation district.
 As the area has urbanized, the District has grown to a near build-out service area of over 12 square miles.
 During the urban development, between 1960 and 1985, the majority of the District's infrastructure was installed by private developers and inspected by District staff.
 These water mains became donated assets to the District, and the District became responsible for operating, maintaining, and planning the replacement of these facilities.
 As the District looks ahead, a large amount of water main replacements is anticipated beginning in the year 2030 and carried forward for several years, as the water mains installed in the 1960's reach 70 years old, the average life of a typical water main.